Specialist Resource Provision

 Diamond, Sapphire and Emerald - Specialist Resourced Provisions

-At Knollmead Primary school we have two Specialised Resource Provisions for pupils with social communication needs, including autism and severe learning difficulties: Sapphire and Emerald, and an assessment resource Diamond that supports children with social communication needs including autism and severe learning difficulties.
+At Knollmead Primary school we have a Specialised Resource Provision for pupils with social communication needs, including autism and severe learning difficulties.

 Children who attend the nursery and Key Stage 1 resources may not yet have a diagnosis of Autism but the impact of their learning needs may lead to a recommendation of educational approaches suitable for children with Social Communication needs including Autism.
 Additionally, children may have an Education, Health and Care Plan (EHCP) and/or additional learning needs.